 - a.
 Dekel Agri-Vision PLC ("the Company") is a public limited company incorporated in Cyprus on 24 October 2007.
 The Company's Ordinary shares are admitted for trading on the AIM, a market operated by the London Stock Exchange.
 The Company is engaged through its subsidiaries in developing and cultivating palm oil plantations in Cote d'Ivoire for the purpose of producing and marketing Crude Palm Oil ("CPO"), as well as constructing a Raw Cashew Nut ("RCN") processing plant, which is currently in the initial production phase.
 The Company's registered office is in Limassol, Cyprus. - b.
-CS DekelOil Siva Ltd. ("DekelOil Siva") a company incorporated in Cyprus, is a wholly-owned subsidiary of the Company.
+CS DekelOil Siva Ltd. ("DekelOil Siva"), a company incorporated in Cyprus, is a wholly owned subsidiary of the Company.
 DekelOil CI SA, a subsidiary in Cote d'Ivoire currently held 99.85% by DekelOil Siva, is engaged in developing and cultivating palm oil plantations for the purpose of producing and marketing CPO.
-DekelOil CI SA constructed and is currently operating its first palm oil mill. - c.
-Pearlside Holdings Ltd. ("Pearlside") a company incorporated in Cyprus, is a subsidiary of the Company since December 2020.
-The assets and liabilities of Pearlside are included for the first time by the Company in the consolidated statement of financial position at 31 December 2020.
-The Company holds 70.7% interest since February 2021 (previously 54%).
+DekelOil CI SA constructed and is currently operating its palm oil mill. - c.
+Pearlside Holdings Ltd. ("Pearlside"), a company incorporated in Cyprus, is a subsidiary of the Company since December 2020.
+The Company holds 100% interest since December 2022 (previously 70.7% interest since February 2021).
 Pearlside has a wholly owned subsidiary in Cote d'Ivoire, Capro CI SA ("Capro").
-Capro is currently engaged in the initial production phase of its RCN processing plant in Cote d'Ivoire near the village of Tiabisu (see also Note 6). - d.
+Capro is currently engaged in the initial production phase of its RCN processing plant in Cote d'Ivoire near the village of Tiabisu (see also Note 11). - d.
 DekelOil Consulting Ltd. a company located in Israel and a wholly owned subsidiary of DekelOil Siva, is engaged in providing services to the Company and its subsidiaries. - e.
-Cash flow from operations and working capital deficiency
+Cash flow from operations and working capital deficiency:

-In FY2021 the Company recognised record revenue, record Palm Oil operating profit and returned to Group profitability.
-This resulted in the Group working capital deficiency materially decreasing from €8.6 million as at 31 December 2020 to €3.3 million.
-Although in 2021 there was a negative cash flow from Group operations of €1.4 million, this was due to the activities of the RCN operation.
-The positive cash flow from the Palm Oil operations in 2021was approximately € 2.2 million.
-In 2022, CPO prices have continued to materially increase during the first few months, and through the date of approval of these financial statements.
-Despite softer CPO volumes, the Palm Oil operations are continuing to generate positive operating cash flow.
-In addition, expenditures for the completion of the RCN processing plant of Pearlside have been almost entirely paid and have now entered the production phase with operational capacity in the process of increasing materially over the coming months.
-As a result, the RCN operation is expected to produce additional operating cash flow for the Group in the latter half of 2022 and beyond.
-The Group has prepared detailed forecasted cash flows through the end of 2023, which indicate that the Group should have positive cash flows from its operations.
+In 2022 the Company generated a positive cash flow from operation of approx 60.5million compared to a negative cash flow of €1.3 million in 2021.
+Palm Oil activity continued to be strong and continued to generate positive operating cash flow, which was offset by the negative operating cash flow from the RCN activity which is in its commissioning phase.
+The Group working capital deficiency continued to decrease to €2.6 million at 31 December 2022 from €3.2 million as of 31 December 2021. addition, expenditures for the completion of the RCN processing plant of Pearlside have been almost entirely paid and have now entered the production phase with operational capacity in the process of increasing materially over the coming months.
+As a result, the RCN operation is expected to produce additional operating cash flow for the Group in the latter half of 2023 and beyond.
+The Group has prepared detailed forecasted cash flows through the end of 2024, which indicate that the Group should have positive cash flows from its operations.
 However, the operations of the Group are subject to various market conditions, including quantity and quality of fruit harvests and market prices, that are not under the Group's control that could have an adverse effect on the Group's future cash flows.